 - Racket sports hooks: Can hold up to four tennis rackets (or rackets of similar design) and four sleeves of balls.

 After you determine which type of storage system would work best in your garage, it’s time to plan and install the elements that will bring organization to life.
 By using a planning guide, you will be able to design your garage like a pro, no matter if you need storage for small spaces or storage for a multi-bay garage.

 From sketching your garage floor plan on paper and integrating customizable design features to installing your storage system, you’ll be able to create a unique space that offers the organization solutions you need and the aesthetic appeal you want.

-Lastly, be sure to label things like storage bins, screw and nail containers, etc., to save yourself frustration in the future.
+Lastly, be sure to label things like storage bins, screws and nail containers, etc., to save yourself frustration in the future.